KTH-Nek5000/UQit/paper/UQit_paper.md

 # Acknowledgements

 This work has been supported by the EXCELLERAT project which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 823691.
-Also, financial support by the Linn\`e FLOW Centre at KTH for SR is gratefully acknowledged.
+Also, financial support by the Linn{\`e} FLOW Centre at KTH for SR is gratefully acknowledged.

 # References